 Transactions involving currencies other than US Dollar are translated at the rates of exchange prevailing at the transaction dates.
 Monetary assets and liabilities denominated in other than US Dollar are translated into US Dollar at the reporting dates using middle rates of exchange quoted by Bank Indonesia on those dates.
-The resulting net foreign exchange gains or losses are recognized in the statement of comprehensive income.
+The resulting net foreign exchange gains or losses are recognized in the statement of profit or loss and other comprehensive income.

-The exchange rates used as of March 31, 2015 and 2014 were as follows:
+The exchange rates used as of March 31, 2016 and 2015 were as follows:

-2015 2014
+2016 2015

-US Dollar 1 to Rupiah 13,084.00 11,404.00
+US Dollar 1 to Rupiah 13.276 13,084

-US Dollar 1 to Euro 0.92 0.73
+US Dollar 1 to Euro 0.88 0.92

-US Dollar 1 to Singapore Dollar 1.38 1.26
+US Dollar 1 to Singapore Dollar 1.35 1.38